csb21jb/Domain-Automator/README.md

 - jq for JSON processing

 ## Installation
-To use SubdomainHarvester, ensure you have Python 3 and TheHarvester installed on your system.
+To use, ensure you have Python 3 and TheHarvester installed on your system.

 ```bash
 sudo apt update -y